 She has published Paso Doble Spanish course book for beginners, a Sin pelos en la lengua Spanish interactive CD, and the Palabras, palabras Vocabulary Guide for the Spanish Matura Exam Since 2003 she has been a Board member of the International Schools Association, where she currently serves as Treasurer.

-ANDRE SWART, PRINCIPAL, HELDERBERG INTERNATIONAL SCHOOL, SOUTH AFRICA
+ANDRE SWART, PRINCIPAL, BLOUBERG INTERNATIONAL SCHOOL, SOUTH AFRICA

 He left Botswana at the end of 2006, and moved to the Southern Cape region, in order to be closer to his children.
-Since 2007, he has been at Milkwood Primary School, situated in the picturesque town of Mossel Bay.
+He spent 10 wonderful years at Milkwood Primary School, situated in the picturesque town of Mossel Bay.

-EDNA CAROLISSEN, PRINCIPAL, BLOUBERG INTERNATIONAL SCHOOL, SOUTH AFRICA
+CRISTINA SANCHEZ BLACK, PRINCIPAL, HELDERBERG INTERNATIONAL SCHOOL, SOUTH AFRICA

 YAMILE ZEIDAN-FRANCESE, HEAD, BOCA PREP INTERNATIONAL SCHOOL, BOCA RATON, FLORIDA, USA